Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: Introduction

-For the construction of the confocal pencil of quadrics associated to the given system of points, we develop an inductive method based on the study of points with symmetric hyperplanar ellipsoids of inertia.
-This method is developed for $k=2$ in Section \ref{sec:plane}.
-The main result in that section is Theorem \ref{thm2.1}.
-We provide an overview of confocal quadrics in general dimension in Section \ref{sec:confocal}.
-The study of points with symmetric planar ellipsoids of inertia is contained in Section \ref{4.2}.
-The general $k$-dimensional case is studied in Section \ref{s4}, which eventually leads to our main result in this direction, Theorem \ref{nd}.
-For specialization $k=3$ see Example \ref{sec:k3envelopes}.
+For the construction of the confocal pencil of quadrics associated to a given system of points, we develop a method based on the study of points for which the hyperplanar ellipsoid of inertia is rotational.
+As we will see in Section \ref{HMI}, the hyperplanar ellipsoid of inertia at a point $O$ determines the moment of inertia for any hyperplane that contains $O$, and vice versa.
+Hence, the hyperplanar ellipsoid of inertia depends on a point $O$.
+Our construction of the confocal pencil of quadrics in the case of an arbitrary number of dimensions $k$ is studied in Section \ref{s4}, which eventually leads to our main result in this direction, Theorem \ref{nd}.

+Let us explain the content of Theorem \ref{nd} in the simplest case of $k=2$ here, see Example \ref{ex:thk2}, see Fig. \ref{fig:2dthm}, and also \cite{DG2022a}.
+We start from a data set in the plane with full rank and the centroid $C$.
+We find two points, $F_1$ and $F_2$, symmetric with respect to $C$, that have a circle as the ellipse of inertia for the given data set.
+The question is what the points $F_1$ and $F_2$ tell us about the initial data set.
+To answer that question, we construct the pencil of confocal conics with foci $F_1$ and $F_2$.
+We discover that the pencil of confocal conics has the following property with respect to the initial data set: \emph{the lines in the plane that have the same moment with respect to the given data set are all tangent to the same conic from the confocal pencil of conics.}